lucendio/lecture-devops-infos/tips.md

       * Vagrant, if you want to run stuff locally (verify that the available resources on your computer is sufficient)
     * configure: Ansible, Chef, Salt
   * CI/CD: Jenkins, Concourse, Gitlab, Github Actions
-  * Monitoring: Prometheus + Grafana, EFK
+  * Monitoring: Prometheus + Grafana, EFK Stack

+* all the fundamental technologies should be taught before the initial [concept](./deliverables/exercise_concept.md) is due

 #### (2) Writing the concept